 My tour guide paddled at the back of the boat while pointing out various stalactites and stalagmites, calling out “angel!” and “penis!” as we passed by the differently shaped formations.
 It was pretty entertaining.

 Know that some people actually even stay in the town of Sabang itself and launch to the Underground River tour from there.
-There’s even an adventure package for adrenaline junkies.
-If you do this, you can avoid the two-hour drive from Puerto Princesa.
+There are some cool and adventurous things to do in Sabang too, I’ll list it below.

 3. Bacungan Waterfall Puerto Princesa Tour